Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 - Artisan Series:

-As you can see, the Artisan is slightly bigger and heavier than the Classic.
+As you can see, both KitchenAid mixers are the same size, and the Artisan is only slightly heavier than the Classic.

 Design and Aesthetics: Why Style Matters

-Neutral doesn’t have to be black and white only.
+Neutral doesn’t have to be black or white only.
 Unfortunately, the Classic KitchenAid mixer only comes in those colors.

 Let’s talk money next.